ThreatConnect-Inc/tcex/docs/_sources/exit.rst.txt

 Immediate Exit on Failure
 =========================
 Certain failures require that the App exit immediately.
-In these cases calling the :py:meth:`~tcex.tcex.TcEx.exit` method while passing the exit code will immediately halt execution of the App and notify the ThreatConnect Platform of a failure.
+In these cases, calling the :py:meth:`~tcex.tcex.TcEx.exit` method while passing the exit code will immediately halt execution of the App and notify the ThreatConnect platform of a failure.

 Job App Example
 ---------------